-2. Bun Cha
+2. Bun Cha (Vietnamese Meatballs)

 Read more about Street Food in Hanoi.

-3. Banh Xeo
+3. Banh Xeo (Crispy Vietnamese Pancakes)

-5. Cao Lau
+5. Cao Lau (Vietnamese Noodle Bowl)

 6. Rau Cang Cua

-Translating to 'salad rolls' or 'summer rolls', Goi Cuon are essentially translucent Vietnamese spring rolls.
+7. Goi Cuon (Vietnamese Spring Roll)Translating to 'salad rolls' or 'summer rolls', Goi Cuon is essentially translucent Vietnamese spring rolls.
 They are made with Vietnamese rice paper called Banh Trang.
-They come in vegetarian and non-vegetarian variations with fillings like mung bean, tofu, egg, squid, fish, crab, beef or pork.
-They are fried in the north and are called nem ran while they are slow-boiled in the south and are called cha gio.
-Goi cuon is eaten with a fish or peanut sauce.
-It is usually an appetizer at Vietnamese restaurants but can be found as a quick snack in Vietnamese street food stalls as well.
+They come in vegetarian and non-vegetarian variations with fillings like mung bean, tofu, egg, squid, fish, crab, beef, or pork.
+They are fried in the north and are called nem ran, while they are slow-boiled in the south and cha gio.
+Goi cuon is eaten with fish or peanut sauce.
+It is usually an appetizer at Vietnamese restaurants but can also be found as a quick snack in Vietnamese street food stalls.

 8. Bo La Lot (Vietnamese Grilled Beef in Betel Leaf)Fully known as Thit Bo Nuong La Lot, Bo La Lot is a delicious beef dish popularly found in Ho Chi Minh City.
 It is made of minced beef patties wrapped in betel or 'piper lolot' leaves before they are grilled over charcoal.
 Because of the use of betel leaves, it often has a peppery or bitter taste.
-Side-dishes include grilled vegetables and rice noodles, along with fresh chilli and shallots.
-However, bo la lot can be eaten with a wrapping of Vietnamese rice paper or lettuce leaves too.
+Side dishes include grilled vegetables, rice noodles, and fresh chili and shallots.
+However, bo la lot can be eaten with a wrapping of Vietnamese rice paper or lettuce leaves.
 It tastes best with sweet chili fish sauce.
-You can find delicious Vietnamese street food stalls serving this along Ton Duc Thang Road in Saigon, but do keep in mind that they are mostly open at night.
+You can find delicious Vietnamese street food stalls serving this along Ton Duc Thang Road in Saigon, but remember that they are mostly open at night.

 Read more about Street Food in Ho Chi Minh City.

 9. Banh Bot Chien (Vietnamese Fried Rice Cake)This Vietnamese dish consists of fried rice flour cakes.
-Immensely popular in south Vietnam, especially Ho Chi Minh City, it is considered an after-school or light midnight snack.
+Immensely popular in South Vietnam, especially in Ho Chi Minh City, it is considered an after-school or light midnight snack.
 Fried until crispy, these flour cakes most commonly include an egg filling, although they can also feature vegetable or duck fillings.
-Banh bot chien is served with papaya shavings, shallots, vinegar, chili sauce or sometimes a tangy soy sauce.
-This Vietnamese street food is believed to be Chinese-influenced and can be bought at street stalls in Ho Chi Minh City's Chinatownn called Cho Lon Street.
+Banh bot chien is served with papaya shavings, shallots, vinegar, chili sauce, or sometimes a tangy soy sauce.
+This Vietnamese food is believed to be Chinese-influenced and can be bought at street stalls in Ho Chi Minh City's Chinatown, Cho Lon Street.

 10. Banh Mi Op La (Vietnamese Fried Egg Sandwich)Another call back to French colonization, Banh Mi is akin to a baguette sandwich.
-It is made with beautifully light wheat baguette that is cooked to crispy perfection.
-Then, it is cut length-wise and filled with a delicious meat stuffing.
-While Vietnamese street food vendors commonly use pork and egg, Vietnamese restaurants use a bacon or beef stuffing.
+It is made with a beautifully light wheat baguette cooked to crispy perfection.
+Then, it is cut length-wise and filled with delicious meat stuffing.
+While Vietnamese street food vendors commonly use pork and egg, Vietnamese restaurants use bacon or beef stuffing.
 Then, the dish is topped with Vietnam's popular chili fish sauce.
 The constant companion of this sandwich is the op la or egg preparation with sausages.
-This complete dish is fairly affordable at around VND 12,000 - VND 15,000 but in the 1970s, banh mi was seen as a luxury dish.
+This complete dish is fairly affordable at around VND 12,000 - VND 15,000, but in the 1970s, banh mi was seen as a luxury dish.
 Today, it is considered a breakfast dish or a light snack in Vietnam.

-This Vietnamese sweet dish is an almond pudding with generous servings of lychee syrups.
-It earns its name from the primary ingredients of fresh cream and ice cream and 'che', sugary water made of traditional Vietnamese sugar.
-Some Vietnamese street food stalls choose to garnish the dish with shavings of watermelon and strawberry, and sliced fruits.
+11. Che Khuc Bach (Vietnamese Panna Cotta).
+This sweet Vietnamese dish is an almond pudding with generous servings of lychee syrups.
+It earns its name from the primary ingredients of fresh cream and ice cream and 'che,' sugary water made of traditional Vietnamese sugar.
+Some Vietnamese street food stalls garnish the dish with shavings of watermelon, strawberry, and sliced fruits.
 It's an incredibly refreshing dish to combat the humid temperatures of the country.
 You can buy it for anywhere between VND 20,000 and VND 28,000.